 I’ve been back to this spot several times over the years.
 I’ve noted these chairs coming and going.
 There was a yellow one there too, for a while.
 I recall the temporary absence of the blue one.
 I am not sure who is taking care of them, but they’ve been there long enough I don’t think it’s just one person.
 They are now part of the landscape.
 When one needs work, the community can’t accept this landscape without them, and someone rises to the occasion, or so I presume.

 It’s hard not to ascribe human qualities to these chairs; to imagine them as an old couple, comfortably in love, relaxed and looking out at the sea.
 Nearly everyone in town knows them.

-This original 30×40″ acrylic on canvas painting is available here.
+Links to purchase the original 30×40″ acrylic on canvas painting and prints are available here.

 Summit park is a meadow at the top of a hill, populated by long grasses, ferns, bedrock and garry oak trees.
 It’s a little oasis I’m lucky enough to leave near by.
 You can walk through the whole thing in a few minutes, but even though it’s right in the middle of Victoria it’s a place that offers a feeling of seclusion in nature.
 This painting is based on a photo gazing through the trees, towards the Northwest.